SkaterDad/cycle-snabbdom-examples/README.md

 ## Examples

 1. Color Changer - Basically just a counter app, but background color changes by looping through an array.
+2. Redirect After Form Post - Shows one way of handling URL redirects after `<form>` posts.
-2. Github Search - Clone of official Cycle example, with snabbdom-specific animations as search results are added/removed.
+3. Github Search - Clone of official Cycle example, with snabbdom-specific animations as search results are added/removed.
-3. Hero Transition (Simple) - Checkbox toggles between pages.
+4. Hero Transition (Simple) - Checkbox toggles between pages.
 Each page is a box with some text.
 The text does a hero transition.
-4. Hero Transition (Complex) - 1st page pulls repo list from github.
+5. Hero Transition (Complex) - 1st page pulls repo list from github.
 2nd page is detail for a specific repo.
 The owner avatar does a hero transition.
-5. Hero Transition (Tests) - Hero transitions on multiple types of DOM elements, including text which changes orientation and size.
+6. Hero Transition (Tests) - Hero transitions on multiple types of DOM elements, including text which changes orientation and size.
 Best viewed in Chrome.
 Other browsers have problems with one of the text transitions.

 ## snabbdom-specific animations